SuaveIO/suave/_includes/content.md

 A slightly more complex example: routing HTTP requests
 ----------------------------------------------------------

 Most .NET web frameworks are based on the object-oriented paradigm.
-This means that you have a class called something like CheesesController or CheesesModule, and then a bunch of methods on that class for things like listing cheeses, adding cheeses, tasting cheeses, etc. These methods are then associated with url routes, with the most common routing methods being:
+This means that you have a class called something like CheesesController or CheesesModule.
+The methods in that class are then associated with url routes, with the most common routing methods being convention based, attribute-based (e.g. adding attributes like `[Route("cheeses/{cheeseId}/taste")]` and `[HttpGet]`) or some sort of global routing table.

-- by convention based on class and method names.
-E.g. in Web API a GET request to `/api/cheeses/4` will automatically get routed to `CheeseController::GetCheeseById`
-- with attributes.
-E.g. adding attributes like `[Route("cheeses/{cheeseId}/taste")]` and `[HttpGet]` to a method named `TasteCheese`
-- by some sort of global routing table defined in its own class

 Suave is designed to fit in with F#'s functional programming paradigm, so routing does not use any of these routing methods.
 Instead routing takes place using a single function, itself composed from many smaller functions.
 This function has the signature `WebPart`: